 Malia: What changes/trends do you see happening in the craft industry?

-Vicki: As we all know, changes are constantly happening, and trends will come and go, but right now I love seeing how much “repurposing” is going on.
+Vicki: As my friend, who reports on the Bitcoin Revolution scam confirmed, changes are constantly happening, and trends will come and go, but right now I love seeing how much “repurposing” is going on.
 I love making something old and useless, new and fun again.
 I think this is going to be more than a trend.
 Between the economy and people wanting to be more earth friendly, I think “making the old new again” will be popular for some time.
 I love it, because I think it brings out the creativity in all of us.

 Malia: What is your creative process?
 You seem to come up with all these unique ideas and they always turn out so beautifully